 Impact of Lack of Annual Appropriation Bills.
 All federal programs must be authorized through enacted legislation that defines the programs and establishes maximum funding levels, and for most programs annual appropriations acts are necessary in order to create budget authority.
-As described under "-Reauthorization-FAST Act" above, the FAST Act authorizes the levying and dedication of the HTF revenue sources through September 30, 2020.
-Because of the HTF's contract authority, even in the event of a lack of annual appropriation bill, HTF revenues continue to flow to the states.
+As described under "-Reauthorization-FAST Act" above, the FAST Act authorizes the imposition of most highway-user taxes through September 30, 2022 and the dedication of the FHTF revenue sources through September 30, 2020.
+The authority to expend funds from the Highway Account of the FHTF was subsequently extended by the FAST Act Extension through September 30, 2021.
+See "PLEDGED REVENUES - Reauthorization - Current Status of FAHP Authorization."
+Because of the FHTF's contract authority, even in the event of a lack of annual appropriation bill, FHTF revenues continue to flow to the states.
 Further, FHWA employees are paid using contract authority.
 On September 27, 2013 the federal Department of Transportation released a report titled, "Operations During a Lapse in Annual Appropriations; Plans by Operating Administration."
 In this report, it was noted that all FHWA operations continue as normal during a lapse in annual appropriations and no FHWA employee positions are to be furloughed.
 It was further noted that FHWA has sufficient liquidating cash to continue operations during a lapse in annual appropriations.